Unlock Windows Holographic for Business features

 Go to Runtime settings > EditionUpgrade, and select EditionUpgradeWithLicense.

-Browse to and select the XML license file that was provided when you purchased the Commercial Suite.
+Find the XML license file that was provided when you purchased the Commercial Suite.

 You can configure additional settings in the provisioning package.

-On the File menu, click Save.
+On the File menu, select Save.

-Read the warning that project files may contain sensitive information, and click OK.
+Read the warning that project files may contain sensitive information and click OK.

-On the Export menu, click Provisioning package.
+On the Export menu, select Provisioning package.